Dioh Williams

 Dioh Williams (born 8 October 1984) is a Liberian former professional footballer who played as a forward.
 He mostly spent his career in Sweden, representing top tier clubs BK Häcken and Gefle IF.
 He has also played for clubs in Denmark and Russia.
 Williams was a member of the Liberia national team.

 Club career

 Floda BoIF

-Dioh Williams was one of several Liberian footballers who were brought to Sweden by Floda Bolf by manager Stig Johanasson in the late 1990s after having been discovered at the Gothia Cup.
-These Liberian players included Dulee Johnson, Natus Ponnie, Jimmy Dixon and Stephen Hills.
+Dioh Williams was one of several Liberian footballers who were brought to Sweden by Floda BolF by manager Stig Johanasson in the late 1990s after having been discovered at the Gothia Cup.
+These Liberian players included Dulee Johnson, Natus Ponnie, Jimmy Dixon and Sethen Hills.

-BK Hacken
+BK Häcken

-During the 2003 season, Dioh transferred to Allsvenska club, BK Hacken, from Floda Bolf.
+During the 2003 season, Dioh transferred to Allsvenskan club, BK Häcken, from Floda Bolf.
 Dioh had success at BK Hacken and became the Allsvenska-recognized top scorer with 20 goals during the 2006–2007 season.
 Dioh was a regular starter for the entire four years with BK Haken.